-Students who would like to begin to take Counselor Education classes in the specializations of Rehabilitation Counseling and Clinical Mental Health Counseling because they have either missed the deadline (April 1) or would like to start taking Counselor Education classes before summer or fall, may look to see if the Post-Baccalaureate Admission Status is appropriate.
+Students who would like to begin Counselor Education classes in the specializations of Rehabilitation Counseling and Clinical Mental Health Counseling because they have either missed the deadline or would like to start taking Counselor Education classes before summer or fall, may check to see if the Post-Baccalaureate Admission Status is appropriate.
 Students will apply directly to the Graduate School, not the Counselor Education Program.
 Again, the Post Bac admission status will allow you to take classes in the Counselor Education Program without being admitted to the Counselor Education Program.

-Students can apply to the Counselor Education Program during the next admission window, before the April 1 deadline.
+Students can apply to the Counselor Education Program during the next admission window, before the deadline.
 Please check with the Graduate School to see when the admissions window will be open for the following year.
 With noted parameters, courses taken in the Counselor Education Program as a Post Baccalaureate student can be transferred to the Counselor Education Program if admitted to the Counselor Education Program.
 Students should review the Counselor Education Student Handbook for the semester's classes are offered.
-Again, the deadline to apply for the Counselor Education Program is April 1 of each year.